5argon/resource-script/READMEE.md

 -   Real hierarchy allows you to mass-rename any middle part of the hierarchy easily.
 -   You can use it to generate into flattened hierarchy with `.` or `/` joiners to interop with other systems that doesn't understand hierarchy.

+### Comments as metadata

+Add comments to any terms by typing them above.
+It is increasingly important when you are making resource for internationalization and needed to give context to the translators.

+Some text editor can then show or hide comments, improving editing experience and you no longer fear of typing long comments.

 ### Great editing experience with TypeScript

 -   You can get syntax highlighting from code editor to help authoring it.